-Pleasanton, CA - The Alameda Creek Alliance has asked the San Francisco Regional Water Quality Control Board to investigate the apparently unpermitted filling of seasonal wetlands at the Staples Ranch site in Pleasanton.
+The Alameda Creek Alliance has asked the San Francisco Regional Water Quality Control Board to investigate the apparently unpermitted filling of seasonal wetlands at the Staples Ranch site in Pleasanton.
 A public records request and investigation by the Alameda Creek Alliance revealed that wetlands on the Staples Ranch site were filled without required permits from the Water Board.

 "The wetlands on the Staples Ranch site were potential breeding habitat for the threatened California tiger salamander and were documented to support a population of a rare plant, the San Joaquin spearscale," said Ralph Kanz, Conservation Director for the Alameda Creek Alliance.
-"These wetlands were improperly filled in 2003, before surveys for salamanders were conducted."

 The City of Pleasanton is currently proposing a development project for the Staples Ranch site.
 During environmental review for the Staples Ranch development, the Alameda Creek Alliance learned that construction of the Arroyo Las Positas Realignment/Arroyo Mocho Widening Project in 2003 filled wetlands in the northwest portion of Staples Ranch with surplus soils.

 A 1994 wetland delineation identified this area as having all the features of an alkali sink or vernal pool, including San Joaquin spearscale, a rare plant usually found in alkaline soils.
 A portion of the wetlands was filled with 6-12 inches of water, potentially enough to provide breeding habitat for salamanders.
 The California tiger salamander depends on ephemeral vernal pools for breeding.
 In recent decades, 95 percent of California's vernal pools have been lost, and at least 75 percent of the salamander's habitat throughout the state has been eliminated.